cyclejs-community/component-combinators/README.md

 And yet, while that application was large, it cannot really be said to be a particularly complex application.
 Rather it was the standard CRUD application which is 90% of business applications today.
 No fancy animations, adaptive ui as the only ux trick, otherwise mostly fields and forms, a remote database, and miscellaneous domain-driven workflows.

-This was the motivation behind my dedicating my (quite) limited free time to investigate remedies.
+This was the motivation behind my dedicating my (quite) limited free time to add the missing capabilities to the framework.
 I singled out those four areas : componentization, visual debugging, testing, concurrency control.
 I am happy that finally the first step is in a sufficient state of progress that it can be shared.